danielsobrado/CCDAK-Exam-Questions/Broker/Questions1.md

 - The total size of all log segments for the topic exceeds the size specified by `log.retention.bytes`.

 All three factors independently contribute to the eligibility of a log segment for deletion.

+## Question 16

+A client connects to a broker in a Kafka cluster and sends a produce request for a topic partition.
+The broker responds with a 'Not Enough Replicas' error.
+What does the client do next?

+A. Retries sending the produce request to the same broker
+B. Sends metadata request to the same broker to refresh its metadata
+C. Sends produce request to the controller broker
+D. Sends metadata request to the Zookeeper to find the controller broker

+**Answer:** B

+**Explanation:**
+When a Kafka client receives a 'Not Enough Replicas' error from a broker, it means the broker doesn't have enough in-sync replicas to satisfy the request.
+The client's next step is to refresh its metadata by sending a metadata request to the same broker.
+This will provide the client with the most up-to-date information about the cluster, including the current leader for the partition.

+- A is incorrect because retrying the same request without refreshing metadata is likely to result in the same error.
+- C is incorrect because the client doesn't directly send requests to the controller broker.
+- D is incorrect because the client communicates with Zookeeper only for the initial bootstrap, not for regular operations.

+## Question 17

+A Kafka consumer is consuming from a topic partition.
+It sends a fetch request to the broker and receives a 'Replica Not Available' error.
+What is the consumer's next action?

+A. Backs off and retries the fetch request after a short delay
+B. Sends an offset commit request to trigger partition rebalancing
+C. Sends a metadata request to refresh its view of the cluster
+D. Closes the connection and tries connecting to a different broker

+**Answer:** C

+**Explanation:**
+When a consumer receives a 'Replica Not Available' error, it means the broker it's connected to doesn't have a replica of the partition available to serve the request.
+The consumer's next step is to send a metadata request to refresh its view of the cluster.
+This will provide updated information about which brokers are currently hosting the partition replicas.

+- A is incorrect because simply retrying after a delay may not resolve the issue if the consumer's metadata is stale.
+- B is incorrect because committing offsets is not directly related to handling this error and doesn't trigger rebalancing.
+- D is incorrect because closing the connection is not necessary.
+The consumer can refresh metadata over the existing connection.